-8. Remove any rust or dirt from the wheel bolts, mounting surfaces and spare wheel.
-9. Install the compact spare tire.
+Remove any rust or dirt from the wheel bolts, mounting surfaces and spare wheel.
+10. Install the compact spare tire.

 Never use oil or grease on studs or nuts.
-If you do, the nuts might come loose.
-Your wheel could fall off, causing a serious accident.
+Because the nuts might come loose.
+The vehicle's wheel could fall off, causing a crash.

-10. Put the wheel nuts back on with the rounded end of the nuts toward the wheel.
+11. Put the wheel nuts back on with the rounded end of the nuts toward the wheel.
 Tighten each nut by hand until the wheel is held against the hub.

-11. Lower the vehicle by turning the jack handle counterclockwise.
+Lower the vehicle by turning the jack handle counterclockwise.
 Lower the jack completely.

-Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to come loose and even come off.
-This could lead to an accident.
-Be sure to use the correct wheel nuts.
-If you have to replace them, be sure to get new GM original equipment wheel nuts.
+Incorrect or improperly tightened wheel nuts can cause the wheel to come loose and even come off.
+This could lead to a crash.
+If you have to replace them, be sure to get new original equipment wheel nuts.
 Stop somewhere as soon as you can and have the nuts tightened with a torque wrench to the proper torque specification.
-See Capacities and Specifications on page 436 for wheel nut torque specification.
+See Capacities and Specifications on page 5-113 for wheel nut torque specification.

 Notice: Improperly tightened wheel nuts can lead to brake pulsation and rotor damage.
 To avoid expensive brake repairs, evenly tighten the wheel nuts in the proper sequence and to the proper torque specification.
-See Capacities and Specifications on page 436 for the wheel nut torque specification.
+See Capacities and Specifications on page 5-113 for the wheel nut torque specification.

-12. Tighten the wheel nuts firmly in a crisscross sequence as shown.
+13. Tighten the wheel nuts firmly in a crisscross sequence as shown.